 A complaint may be made by any person against any member of the Department.
-Complaints must be made in person or through the Citizen Complaint Form.
+Complaints must be made in person or through the Citizen Complaint Form which is available by calling the Professional Standards Unit at 813.506.6500.
 Anonymous complaints will be handled at the discretion of the Chief of Police.
 A complaint may be submitted to any member of the Police Department.
 Every complaint, regardless of its nature, is investigated.

 Complaint Investigation Procedures:

 Complaints are thoroughly investigated.
 A report is prepared which includes sworn statements from the complainant, the accused, and all witnesses.
-All records, video, and audio are also included.
+All records, videos, and audios are also included.
 The report will not reflect any personal opinion but rather present an objective picture of the circumstances as they actually occurred.
 The report will then be reviewed for a finding of fact.